Dangerously in Love: Music and lyrics

 Lyrically, love was the theme Beyoncé had incorporated for Dangerously in Love the most.
-Surrounding the release of the album, there were persistent rumors of her relationship with Jay-Z, which would later be proven true.
-Though "most the material is vague enough to be about any relationship", the album consists multiple tracks suggesting affirmation of their relationship.
+Around the album's release, there were persistent rumors of her relationship with Jay-Z, which were later confirmed.
+Although "most of the material is vague enough to be about any relationship", the album contains multiple tracks that appeared to affirm their relationship.
 On "Signs", Beyoncé sings about being in love with a Sagittarius, Jay-Z's zodiac sign.
 Beyoncé said the album was lyrically similar to Destiny's Child's albums.
-However, since she had to write only for herself, Beyoncé had the chance to compose personally deeper songs than previous records with the group.
-With a theme based upon different stages of a romantic relationship, the album contains tracks speaking of romance and honesty.
-In addition, Beyoncé admitted some address sex.
+However, since she had to write only for herself, Beyoncé had the chance to compose more personal songs than previous records with the group.
+With a theme based upon different stages of a romantic relationship, the album contains tracks about romance and honesty.
+In addition, Beyoncé admitted some addressed sex.
 The personal content of the album, however, was not generally attributed to Beyoncé's own experiences—although some songs were—instead, the theme kept recurring in her mind.
 Beyoncé later explained: "I wanted to have an album that everyone could relate to and would listen to as long as I'm alive and even after...
 Love is something that never goes out of style.
 It's something everybody experiences, and if they are not in love, people usually want to feel that..."
 While some songs merely focus on the "beauty of love", the album also explores another side of love, with songs that "celebrate breakup" and songs that narrate a woman's desire to have a degree of control in a relationship.
-The album's hidden track "Daddy" is a tribute to Mathew Knowles, being an account of Beyoncé wanting her future husband and son to possess qualities similar to her father's.
+The album's hidden track "Daddy" is a tribute to Mathew Knowles, describing Beyoncé's wish for her future husband and son to possess qualities similar to her father's.
 Originally, Beyoncé did not intend to include the track on the album, having thought its lyrics would make her appear immature.
-However, considering it one of the songs that reflected her life at that transitional moment, she relegated "Daddy" as the closing track.
+However, considering it one of the songs that reflected her life at that transitional moment, she placed "Daddy" as the closing track.